 - Get the Remote Transformation eBook

-What is a remote customer experience transformation strategy?
+What is customer experience transformation?

-Digital Customer Experience Transformation is the process of reviewing and optimizing a business in order to make significant, often disruptive changes, to better serve customers with efficient and memorable brand experiences.
+Put together, you get digital customer experience transformation (digital CX)–a focus on creating digital, customer-focused processes and experiences throughout a business.
+It is the process of reviewing and optimizing a business in order to make significant, often disruptive changes, to better serve customers with efficient and memorable brand experiences.

 By adopting a remote customer-first mindset, CX managers can think outside of traditional touch-points and workflows to meet customers where they are, create new valuable engagement models, and build resilient technology-enabled capabilities for their teams.